Antynea/grub-btrfs/README.md

 grub-btrfs automatically generates snapshots entries.

-you will see it appear different entries, e.g : Prefixentry name of snapshot [2013-02-11 04:00:00]
+You will see it appear different entries, e.g : Prefixentry name of snapshot [2013-02-11 04:00:00]

+#### Warning

+Version 0.xx detect kernels,initramfs,intel microcode only in boot partition, not in snapshot.
+If kernels,initramfs,intel microcode, are present in partition boot but not in snapshot, entry will be created but not fonctional, you don't boot it.

+Version 1.xx will do it, release soon.